top of page

 Check out our offerings below!

-Kanyen'keha (Mohawk) Introductory Language Course 8 x 90 minute online classes.
+Kanyen'keha (Mohawk) Introductory Language Course featuring 8 x 90 minute online classes.
 In this course we will introduce a little vocabulary and a lot of the grammatical structure of Kanyen’kéha (the “Mohawk” language).
 It begins with the sound system and alphabet and ends with students being able to introduce themselves, make complex statements, ask and answer questions.

-Anishinaabemowin (Ojibwe) Introductory Language Course 8 x 90 minute online classes.
+Anishinaabemowin (Ojibwe) Introductory Language Course featuring 8 x 90 minute online classes.
 This course is open to everyone – Indigenous and non-Indigenous adults who wish to learn to uplift language revitalization.

 NC Turtle Art.png